GPII/universal/testData/solutions/solutionsDescription/com_sublimetext.md

-**Note**: The path to Sublime Text's settings file in `win32.json` (`"${{environment}.APPDATA}\\Sublime Text 3\\Packages\\User\\Preferences.sublime-settings"`) is the path on the 32-bit version of Windows 7.
+**Note**: The path to Sublime Text's settings file in `win32.json` (`"${{environment}.APPDATA}\\Sublime Text 3\\Packages\\User\\Preferences.sublime-settings"`) is the path on the 32-bit version of Windows 7, where it will typically expand to `"C:\Users\<user>\AppData\Roaming\Sublime Text 3\Packages\User\Preferences.sublime-settings"`.
-This path is not the same on the 64-bit version of Windows 7.
+It should expand to the same path on the 64-bit version of Windows 7.
 Windows 8.x and Windows 10 have not been tested yet.

 ## Testing